Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/trust_and_safety.md

 - Although it's easier to communicate with your representatives and candidates than ever before, we cannot promise that they'll respond immediately, or at all.
-Representatives are busy, and it may be that they cannot solution your concerns for a week or two.
+Representatives are busy, and it may be that they cannot answer your concerns for a week or two.
 Sagebrew cannot force representatives to respond to their constituents.

 - The public Conversation area is a great tool for talking